anuragskadam/tkinter-chess/README.md

 # Tkinter Chess - An Autonomous Chess Playing Application

 With the modern andvancements in computer chess world like Deep Blue and AlphaZero, I wanted to try my hand at creating my own chess player algorithm.
-I went about making it the way I myself would play the game, which is basically trying to think a few moves ahead in time and choose the move thats gives me the most expected points.
+I went about making it the way I myself would play the game, which is basically trying to think a few moves ahead of time and choose the move thats gives me the most expected points.

 As I later found out, this algorithm is a primitive version of Reinforcement Learning.